marion0312/100-days-of-code/log.md

 **Thoughts:** Learned new Vue directives such us more uses of v-bind, v-text, v-class with if else, filters.

 **Link to work:** [YouTube](https://www.youtube.com/watch?v=4deVCNJq3qc&t=9s&ab_channel=freeCodeCamp.org)

+### Day 34: March 4, 2021 Tuesday

+**Today's Progress**: Tried to create the first vue exercise again.

+**Thoughts:** I tried using other tutorials but I think they are only doing the same thing in the crash course?